robert-hoekstra/projectzerowaste/README.md

 Get to know the details of the company.
 The application provides a lot of information about the #1 company!

+## Getting Started

+### Live Demo
+Follow the GitHub Pages link at the top of this repository.

+* Select an area to learn more about.

+By clicking on an area you get more details about that specific area

+**Note to user:**  Some features are yet to be implemented.

+### Local Demo

+* 1. Clone this repo
+* 2. Navigate to the docs folder
+* 3. Open index.html on a localhost.

+I use the Live Server Extension in Visual Studio Code But you can use whatever you prefer to run a localhost!

+### Change Data to your own!
+It is possible to run the application with your own data!

+* Put your csv or json files in the datasets folder within the docs folder.
+* Rename your files exactly to the once already in the folder and replace them.

 ## Features
 The application contains a lot of information based on a given dataset.